FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 Why use browser cookies and not another storage mechanism such as memory or localstorage?
 Why not bind the cookie to the browser?
 All options have tradeoffs, and using cookies works for many customers.

-Localstorage is a difficult option because, unless you also set a fingerprint cookie, as [recommmended by OWASP](https://cheatsheetseries.owasp.org/cheatsheets/JSON_Web_Token_for_Java_Cheat_Sheet.html#token-sidejacking), you are exposed to XSS attacks.
+Localstorage is a difficult option because, unless you also set a fingerprint cookie, as [recommended by OWASP](https://cheatsheetseries.owasp.org/cheatsheets/JSON_Web_Token_for_Java_Cheat_Sheet.html#token-sidejacking), you are exposed to XSS attacks.
 Remember, any JavaScript running on the page has access to localstorage.
 If you do follow the OWASP recommendations by adding a fingerprint to your token and sending a cookie down with a related value, you'll be limited to sending requests to APIs on the domain to which the cookie is scoped.

 If you use an in-memory storage solution, when the browser is refreshed, the token is gone.
 The user has to log in again, which is not a great experience.

+You can also use a service worker to isolate access to the tokens.
+This is a secure option, but all requests from the application must then pass through the service worker.

 Client binding measures, such as [Distributed Proof of Possession (DPoP)](https://www.ietf.org/archive/id/draft-ietf-oauth-dpop-12.html), remove XSS danger.
 The token can't be used without a private key that only the proper client possesses.
 However, these approaches require additional setup on the client side and are relatively new.
 For example, as of this writing, DPoP is not yet an IETF standard.